malacalypse/h9-remote/README.md

 - [CTL.XMT] : Set to ON.
 This is essential.
 - [PGM.XMT] : Set to ON.
 This may be supported in a later version.
 - [SYS ID] : Leave at 1 unless you have more than one H9, then see the cautions under the following section "Multiple H9s".
-- [OUTPUT] : Merge is generally safe, but the proper value here depends on if you're using DIN MIDI and what your routing looks like.
-You'll need to use your own judgement here.
-Only change it from the default if you know what you're doing.
+- [OUTPUT] : XMT.
+Never THRU or THRU+C. Merge is ok, but only use that if you've fully read the warning in the manual and know precisely what and why you're doing it.
 - [CLK IN] : ON
 - [CLK OUT] : Doesn't matter unless you want Live to follow the H9's tempo instead of the other way around, then set this to ON.